acute-mountain-sickness-in-spiti-valley

 What to do if someone in your group comes under AMS?

-lf you are travelling in a group trip organized by some professionals and you have someone with you overlooking the trip from their team, contact that person immediately.
-In case of mild sickness, just going to lower altitudes might help fade away any symptom or effect of AMS.
+If you are travelling in a group trip organized by some professionals and you have someone with you overlooking the trip from their team, contact that person immediately.
+Given the low oxygen level in Kaza, in case of mild sickness, just going to lower altitudes might help fade away any symptom or effect of AMS.
 In case of severe AMS immediate professional help is a must.

 Medication for altitude sickness include: